It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 The subthalamus or prethalamus is a part of the diencephalon.
 The subthalamus connects with the globus pallidus, a basal nucleus of the telencephalon.

 The subthalamus is located ventral to the thalamus, medial to the internal capsule, and lateral to the hypothalamus.
 It is a region formed by several gray matter nuclei and their associated white matter structures, namely:

-The subthalamic nucleus, whose neurons contain glutamate and have excitatory effects on the neurons of the globus pallus and the substantia nigra.
+The subthalamic nucleus, whose neurons contain glutamate and have excitatory effects on the globus pallus and the substantia nigra neurons.

-The uncertain zone, located between the Forel H1 and H2 fields.
+The uncertain zone is located between the Forel H1 and H2 fields.
 It is continuous with the reticular thalamic nucleus and receives input from the precentral cortex.

-Caudally, the subthalamus or prethalamus is separated from the thalamus by the intrathalamic zona Limitns.
+The subthalamus or prethalamus is separated from the thalamus by the intrathalamic zona Limits.

-Postnatally, the subthalamus lies below the thalamus, hence ‘sub’ (meaning below) ‘thalamus’.
+Postnatally, the subthalamus lies below the thalamus, hence the ‘sub’ (meaning below) ‘thalamus.’
 It is also dorsolateral to the hypothalamus.